projectcalico/calico/CONTRIBUTING_DOCS.md

 - To create a top level splash page for a URL path, name the file `index.md`.

   If the index.md has child topics, copy content from an existing index.md file as follows.
-Note that the `description:` prefix must be lowercase; using `Description:` causes an error during the build.
+All name/keys should be lowercase for consistency.

   ```
   ---